How to invest in shares

 Selling shares is as easy as buying them.
 Share dealing platforms may have different processes when it comes to selling, but the principle is the same.
 You can use the account you’ve set up to sell the shares you own.

 When you sell shares, you can either sell them by the number of shares you own, or by their value.
 When you want to sell, you’ll receive a quote for the amount you’ll earn, and a limited period to accept it.
 The money you earn from selling your shares will be paid into your share account if you do accept the quote.

-If you’d prefer a less risky way of growing your money, opening a competitive fixed rate bond may be a more suitable option for you.
+If you’d prefer a less risky way of growing your money, opening a high interest savings account may be a more suitable option for you.